What constitutes an overgrown land?

 You will be required to cut or otherwise deal with all grass, weeds, plants or other vegetable growth so as to no longer be cause for apprehension of danger by fire or be likely to constitute a breeding place or harbourage for verminous creatures which term includes reptiles within the specified time period.

-If council contractors are required to enter and clear land after the expiration of notices, an administration cost and the cost of carrying out the clearing of the land will be placed as a charge against the land.
+If council contractors are required to enter and clear land after the expiration of notices, an administration cost and the cost of carrying out the clearing of the land will be placed as a charge against the owner of the land.

 For more information, please phone 1300 878 001 or contact Environmental Health Services.